Barnala railway station: Electrification

-Barnala railway station is situated on single track electrified line.
+Barnala railway station is situated on double track electrified line.
 There are two electrified tracks at the station.
 The 68 km-long stretch from Dhuri station to Lehra Muhabbat station on Bathinda–Rajpura line was completed in July 2020, thereby providing complete electrification on Bathinda–Rajpura line.

 Amenities

 Barnala railway station has 5 booking windows and all basic amenities like drinking water, public toilets, sheltered area with adequate seating.
-There is one platforms at the station. and one foot overbridge (FOB).
+There is Two platforms at the station.
+Wheelchair facility is available and one foot overbridge (FOB).